JuliaGaussianProcesses/AbstractGPs.jl/examples/README.md

 ```
 to generate the project files.

-Make sure to commit both the `Project.toml` and the `Manifest.toml` file when you want to contribute your example in a pull request.
+Make sure to commit the `Project.toml` (but not the `Manifest.toml` file) when you want to contribute your example in a pull request.